jarrodmillman/pose-stats/description.md

   served on its board from 2011 to 2015.
 Currently, he is the release manager of NetworkX, scikit-image, pygraphviz, numpydoc, and a few other packages.
 He cofounded the Scientific Python project in 2020 with Stéfan van der Walt.
-- Iain Carmichael wrote YAGLM, the product that forms the core of this exploration.
+- Iain Carmichael wrote `YAGLM`, the product that forms the core of this exploration.
 - Jonathan Taylor is a professor of statistics at Stanford University and is recognized both in the academic statistics community and the scientific `python` community.
 His research focuses on selective inference and signal detection in structured noise.